Types of Convection Heat Transfer, Examples and Rate of Heat Transfer

 When the circulating currents arise from the heat transfer process itself, e.g., from density difference arising in turn due to temperature difference/gradients in a fluid mass, it is called free or natural convection.

-1. Heating of a vessel containing liquid by means of a gas flame situated underneath.
+1. Heating of a vessel containing liquid using a gas flame situated underneath.
 The liquid at the bottom of the vessel gets heated, expands, and rises because its density has become less than that of the remaining liquid.
 Cold liquid of higher density takes its place and a circulating current is set up.

-2. The flow of air across a heated radiator/heat of a room by means of a steam radiator.
+2. The flow of air across a heated radiator/heat of a room using a steam radiator.

 ii).
 Forced Convection